musella/musella.github.io/_posts/2018-11-27-poincare-embedding-amazon.markdown

 {% include amazon_communities_90_epochs.html %}

-We can see that indeed nodes belonging to the same communities get embedded to close-by positions!
-Looking more closely, we also notice that some of the communities are often split into 2 or 3 disconnected sets.
+We can see that indeed nodes belonging to the same **communities** get embedded to **close-by** positions!
+Looking more closely, we also notice that some of the communities are often **split into 2 or 3 disconnected sets**.
 It would be interesting to investigate the reason for this.
 In particular, whether using a higher embedding space dimensionality would allow to reconnect the communities.

-Another very visible feature is the fact that the angular size of the communities decreases along the radial direction.
+Another very visible feature is the fact that the **angular size** of the communities **decreases along the radial direction**.
 This is a direct consequence of the hyperbolic geometry of the manifold.
-We can try to quantify this defininig metrics to characterize shape and position of the communities.
+We can try to **quantify** this defininig metrics to characterize shape and position of the communities.
 In particular we can look at:
-  * the baricenter of each community, in particular in the radial direction;
+  * the **baricenter** of each community, in particular in the radial direction;
-  * the geometrical size of the community, that we can estimate looking at diameter, i.e. the largest distance between two elements;
+  * the geometrical size of the community, that we can estimate looking at **diameter**, i.e. the largest distance between two elements;
-  * the aspect of the comunity (ie round vs elongated), that we can quantify computing the principal axes and evaluating the ratio between the largest and the smallest direction.
+  * the **aspect** of the comunity (ie round vs elongated), that we can quantify computing the **principal axes** and evaluating the ratio between the largest and the smallest direction.

 {% highlight python %}
 from sklearn.decomposition import PCA